virgesmith/neworder/docs/examples/hello_world.md

 [no 0/1] t=0.000000(1) HelloWorld.check() [ok]
 ```

 which succeeded (try making it fail and then running the model, and also removing the method entirely).
-Then the single checkpoint is reached:
+We've now reached the end of our timeline and have reached the one checkpoint, so the method is called:

 ```text
 [no 0/1] t=0.000000(1) HelloWorld.checkpoint()